 DicePhrase is a browser extension that helps you easily create strong, memorable passphrases, such as

 Long, random passphrases are more secure because they're more difficult for an attacker to guess than simple passwords.
-While
+While a password like

 Batman1989 is too easily guessed and

 &1KJl6a8y$g*01W}i21!MZ is too hard to remember, random passphrases like

 Passphrases don't need to be personal to be memorable.
 Personal things like birthdays, addresses, anniversaries, names, lyrics, books, movies, etc. are not very secret; anyone can find out your address, pet's name, or favourite songs.
 Picking words randomly ensures your passphrase is unbiased and unpredictable.

 You do five dice rolls to randomly select each word for your passphrase, so if you need a 6-word passphrase, that's 30 dice rolls.
 Input the numbers into DicePhrase, which will then use them to look up corresponding words in a table of 7776 possible words to generate your new passphrase.
 With each additional word, the chances that anyone could ever guess your passphrase become exponentially smaller.

 Dice are a more reliable and transparent source of randomness than choosing numbers yourself or having a computer generate random numbers.
 Humans tend to have too much bias when attempting to make random selections, and it's hard to prove that the complex systems used by computers for creating randomness are truly unpredictable.
 If you don't need such a high level of unpredictability, DicePhrase can generate pseudo-random numbers without dice when you click "Skip" in the main window, although using dice is still recommended.